sergei-mironov/htvm/README.md

 [TVM](https://tvm.ai/about) the Machine Learning framework.

 **Both HTVM and TVM are under development.
-While TVM is somewhat stable, we don't recommend to use HTVM for serious applications**
+While TVM is somewhat stable, we don't recommend to use HTVM in applications currently**

 **[GitHub repository](https://github.com/grwlf/htvm) may contain newer version of HTVM**